nextcloud/documentation/admin_manual/installation/source_installation.rst

    that powers snaps, and it offers a new way to package, distribute, update and run OS components and applications on a Linux system.
 See more about snaps on `snapcraft.io <http://snapcraft.io/>`_.

+.. note:: The snap package version of Nextcloud may deviate from the current stable version.

 .. _prerequisites_label: